isaac-mason/navcat/README.md

 }
 ```

-## How does navcat compare to other JavaScript navigation mesh libraries?
+## How does navcat compare to other libraries?

 **recast-navigation-js**